HangYinbest123/YahooFinancial/README.md

-# YahooFinancial
+# Client side code that makes Yahoo Financial Service easier to use.

-Implemented java client code for Yahoo Financial Service based on Spring framework.
+# Make API calls using RestTemplate provided by Spring